MartijnNaaijer/phdthesis/README.md

 # phdthesis
-The repository contains scripts related to my thesis "Clause Structure Variation in Biblical Hebrew, a Quantitative Approach"
+The repository contains scripts and data related to my thesis "Clause Structure Variation in Biblical Hebrew, a Quantitative Approach"

 The data on which the analyses are based are extracted from the ETCBC database of the Hebrew Bible and related texts, using the open source software Text-Fabric.
 See: https://github.com/Dans-labs/text-fabric and also: https://etcbc.github.io/bhsa/